NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBB(B)
     - Has more lift on the second hit
     - Does not lift on block
+- 5BBB(A)
+    - Hand hitboxes removed
+    - Hitbox appears one frame later
+    - First frame is a techable high
+    - Second frame to the last frame is an untechable mid
 - 5BBBB(B) hitbox appears two frames later
 - 2B(B) launches
+- 2A(A) has more lift
+- 2AA(A) added as 6AAA(A)
 - 6B
     - Turns back turned people around on hit
     - More lift